logosteach/computer-science-1-pubfunnels/unit_001/README.md

 Our Textbook is: Python with a Worldview by John C. Partridge - 1st Edition [Purchase Link](#)

-You will need a laptop or desktop computer in order to follow the lessons in this course.
+You will need a laptop or desktop computer :computer: in order to follow the lessons in this course.

 This is a self-paced, self-graded course.
 When you complete the course you will be given a certificate of completion of the course with your name, the course name and level on it.